 All accommodation can be booked via the Online Registration Portal

-Skopje is the capital and largest city of the Republic of Macedonia.
+Skopje is the capital and largest city of the Republic of North Macedonia.
 It is the country’s political, cultural, economic, and academic centre.
 Skopje is located on the upper course of the Vardar River on a major north-south Balkan route between Belgrade and Athens.
 It is a center for metal-processing, chemical, timber, textile, leather and printing industries.

 Important Dates - EHC 2019